-The exhibit opens on Monday, March 8, 2010, and runs through Tuesday, October 5, 2010, and will be on view in the Schlesinger Library’s first floor exhibit area during regular library hours: Monday through Friday from 9:30 a.m. to 5 p.m.
+The exhibition opens on Monday, March 8, 2010, and runs through Tuesday, October 5, 2010, and will be on view in the Schlesinger Library’s first floor exhibition area during regular library hours: Monday through Friday from 9:30 a.m. to 5 p.m.

 What is gendered space?
 Can we make connections between the ways gender plays out in society and the spaces we occupy?
 Inside/Out: The Geography of Gendered Space illuminates these questions by exhibiting items from the collection of the Arthur and Elizabeth Schlesinger Library on the History of Women in America.

 Inside/Out is organized into four sections: the private, public, political, and artistic.
-As you move through the exhibit, consider the items displayed with regard to bracing and embracing space.
-There is a video component to the exhibit, so at any point you may use the touchscreen monitor and headphones to view video clips that further demonstrate gendered space.
+As you move through the exhibition, consider the items displayed with regard to bracing and embracing space.
+There is a video component to the exhibition, so at any point you may use the touchscreen monitor and headphones to view video clips that further demonstrate gendered space.